Making Your Autoharp Folk- and Bluegrass-Friendly

 Ordering Stuff You Need

 By the way, 15-chorders tend to use 1/4"x1/4" felts.
 21-chorders use narrower felts, such as 3/16" X 7/32".
+Make certain you order the right felt for your 'harp.

 Whether I needed springs or anything else wouldn't necessarily be obvious until I got into things.